SherAtrium/vanilla-js/README.md

 ### Project Overview 🔭
 This project is not just a coding exercise, but a parody on VanillaJS, exploring the limits of what can be achieved with pure JavaScript.
 It's an ongoing effort, constantly evolving with the addition of more cool features and optimizations. 😉

+### To run project:
+Please, add this line to your VSCode `settings.json`
+- `"liveServer.settings.file": "index.html"`